Dmitri Royster

-Archbishop Dmitri (November 2, 1923 – August 28, 2011) was a hierarch of the Orthodox Church in America.
+Archbishop Dmitri (born Robert Roscoe Royster; November 2, 1923 – August 28, 2011) was an American hierarch of the Orthodox Church in America.
 He served as archbishop of the church's Diocese of the South from 1978 to 2009 and was the ruling bishop of the Mexican Exarchate from 1972 to 2008.
-The territory of the diocese covered fourteen states in the United States – Alabama, Arkansas, Florida, Georgia, Kentucky, Louisiana, Mississippi, New Mexico, North Carolina, Oklahoma, South Carolina, Tennessee, Texas, and Virginia.
+The territory of the former diocese covered fourteen states in the United States – Alabama, Arkansas, Florida, Georgia, Kentucky, Louisiana, Mississippi, New Mexico, North Carolina, Oklahoma, South Carolina, Tennessee, Texas, and Virginia.
 In Orthodox Christian circles he is sometimes called the Apostle to the South.

 Birth

-Archbishop Dmitri was born as Robert Royster in Teague, Texas on November 2, 1923, and was raised as a Southern Baptist, being baptized (by single immersion) in the name of the Holy Trinity at age 12.
+Robert Roscoe Royster was born in Teague, Texas on November 2, 1923, and was raised as a Southern Baptist, being baptized (by single immersion) in the name of the Holy Trinity at age 12.
 Though his father was non-practicing, his mother was devout.
 Robert was instilled with a deep reverence for the Holy Scriptures at an early age.
 It was, for this reason, that he and his older sister became convinced that the spirit of Protestantism and the spirit of the Holy Scriptures were incompatible.